jameshi16/personal-website/_posts/2022-12-25-advent-of-code-22.md

 ## Part 2

-The second part essentially want us to get the three highest elements in the list.
+The second part wants us to get the three highest elements in the list.
 So, just a small tweak to part 1:

 ```python
 from functools import reduce